MarwanAlsoltany/centum/README.md

 ### Building the Grid

 Centum in simple words is just a big SCSS map.
 It all depends on your requirements, they define how big or small this map can be.
-The following example is an example that pushes a CSS Flex Grid System to its absolute limits.
+The following example is an example that pushes a CSS flex grid system to its absolute limits.
 That's why it's worth noting that it's really rare that you will encounter a project that can utilize the defined grid bellow.

 ![#ff6347](https://via.placeholder.com/11/f03c15/000000?text=+) **Note:** *Centum requires a full understanding of CSS Flex-Box in order to fully utilize it.*